laravel/docs/middleware.md

     }

-Middleware parameters may be specified when defining the route by separating the middleware name and parameters with a `:`.
+Middleware parameters may be specified when defining the route by separating the middleware name and parameters with a `:`:

     Route::put('/post/{id}', function (string $id) {
         // ...
     })->middleware('role:editor');

-Multiple parameters should be delimited by commas:
+Multiple parameters may be delimited by commas:

     Route::put('/post/{id}', function (string $id) {
         // ...